PartyWumpus/C-to-befunge93/README.md

 ### Current Limitations
 None of these are full architectural failures (aside from perhaps linking) so should be resolvable.
 - Only supports ints as types
+- Linkage is not properly implemented I think
 - Doesn't support goto
 - Doesn't support bitwise operations (these will be simply be tedious to implement, will require a loop over each bit)
 - Doesn't support ++ or --